reid/node-jslint/README.md

       "indent": 2
     }

-All projects tolerate development globals and my favorite indentation style.
+All projects in the home directory tolerate development globals and my favorite indentation style.

 `~/project/.jslintrc`